17 Days | 11 – 27 Sep, 2024 – Limited places available

 $AUD6878 TBC. per person, twin share, ex Casablanca.

 The program is fully escorted, travelling in a comfortable vehicle, and staying at traditional riads and kasbahs, reflecting the hospitality and style of old Morocco.
 Many meals are included and these delve into the rich and expansive Moroccan cuisine featuring gentle spices, tangy lemons, nuts and dried fruits as key ingredients.
-An excellent cooking class is available.
+An excellent cooking class explores insights into Moroccan cuisine.

 Visits to local markets are a highlight with time to explore or shop.
 Sue creates her jewelry from beads bought in the souks.
 At a special workshop in Marrakesh guests can produce their own Moroccan jewelry – a unique memory of this journey.

 17 days| 11 – 27 September 2024 | $AUD6878 per person twin share.
 TBC

 Joining in Casablanca, concluding in Marrakesh.
 Minimum 08 people, maximum 12 guests.

 - Visit the World Heritage sites found in Fez, Marrakesh and other locations.